 Indirect (Scope 2) includes emissions from energy purchased or acquired and consumed by the reporting company.
 It includes the emissions from purchase electricity, steam, heat and cooling.

-For Suncor facilities, the difference between location-based and market-based emissions are from electricity and steam purchased from Cogen plants (MacKay River In-situ and Sarnia Refinery), and steam purchased from Hydrogen plant (Edmonton Refinery), and cooling water purchased from waste water treatment plant (Edmonton Refinery).
+For Suncor facilities, the difference between location-based and market-based emissions are from electricity and steam purchased from known specific sources (e.g. Cogen plants) (MacKay River In-situ, Sania Refinery, and Commerce City Refinery), and steam purchased from Hydrogen plant (Edmonton Refinery), and cooling water purchased from waste water treatment plant (Edmonton Refinery)